 From a technological perspective, maintaining a monolithic application and adding new features is a complicated and time-consuming process.
-Having multiple applications communicating with each other instead is simpler to maintain and to develop.
+Thus, having multiple applications communicating with each other instead is simpler to maintain and to develop.

-From a management perspective, this means you can have dedicated product teams for each of your applications.
+Also, from a management perspective, this means you can have dedicated product teams for each of your applications.
 They can be independent and have their own agenda in terms of technologies and features.
-From a business perspective, this means a shorter time-to-market and easier integrations with your partners.
+Finally, from a business perspective, this means a shorter time-to-market and easier integrations with your partners.